isabella232/training-workshop/instructions/part-1-lesson-3.md

 The deployment has completed running when
 - you see the `Hello world!` message appear
-- there's a big green box with a checkmark at the top
+- there's a green box at the top with a checkmark in it

 # Lesson Completed!